A man who was sentenced to death in North Carolina may soon be exonerated after spending more than 40 years in prison.

 At trial, Mike’s defense team presented a strong case that James was the person with motive and opportunity.
 They also tore apart the state’s case against Mike, and caught investigators in a lie.
 At trial, police claimed that, after Lucy was found shot to death, they never tested Mike for gunshot residue.
 On cross-examination, police finally admitted that a gunshot residue test had been performed; they then claimed the test results had been lost.

 At the end of the trial, with no physical evidence and their case unraveling, the state put a jailhouse snitch on the stand to testify that Mike had confessed to him during the few weeks he spent in jail.
 Mike says he had never met the snitch.
 The man’s testimony was so unbelievable that, by the time the snitch left the stand, the judge and jury were laughing.

 After the verdict, Mike walked across the street to a hotel bar, where he found several members of the jury.
 He says they bought him drinks and cheered his freedom.

 The death penalty is all but extinct in North Carolina.
-Juries have recommended only a single new death sentence since 2014.
+Juries have recommended two new death sentences since 2014.
 The state hasn’t carried out an execution since 2006.
-Yet, North Carolina has the sixth largest death row in the nation, with 140 men and women.
+Yet, as of March of 2019, North Carolina has the fifth largest death row in the nation, with 141 men and women.
 It is a relic of another era.